-The next recession could look much different than the last one.
+This recession will likely look much different than the last one.
 The Great Recession was the worst, and longest lasting, since the Great Depression that began in 1929.
 And while it's difficult to predict how severe future recessions will be, it's also unrealistic to assume they will mimic past ones — especially because the causes can vary, as does the impact on various industries.

 Nearly half of Americans live paycheck to paycheck, according to a recent survey conducted by GoBankingRates.
 So understandably, job security is a primary concern in a recession.

 Here's how past recessions have affected workers:

-Even in the event of a downturn, there are ways to help recession-proof your career, according to experts, including: diversifying your skills, expanding your network, joining professional groups or associations, and looking for opportunities to transition to a different role or industry.
+Even when there's a downturn, there are ways to help recession-proof your career, according to experts, including: diversifying your skills, expanding your network, joining professional groups or associations, and looking for opportunities to transition to a different role or industry.

 If a recession does affect your job, your spending habits and other elements of your personal finances will likely change.
 Fear of a recession can also prompt people to cut back out of concern or uncertainty.

 That's why experts recommend planning ahead now to help you stay on track in the event the economy gets bumpy.
 To recession-proof your finances, it can help to take steps like building up a cash emergency fund, getting spending and debt under control, and diversifying your income by picking up a side hustle.

-During past recessions, the Federal Reserve has cut interest rates to try to stimulate economic growth by making it cheaper for consumers and businesses to borrow money.
-At the same time, you'll earn less interest on your savings account.
+Like in past recessions, the Federal Reserve cut interest rates to try to stimulate economic growth by making it cheaper for consumers and businesses to borrow money.
+At the same time, that means you earn less interest on your savings account.
 As interest rates fall, check if it makes sense to refinance your debt, including mortgages, auto loans, and credit cards.